 Established in 1923 by the Faculty of Law, in memory of James Kent who, in 1793, became the first Professor of Law at Columbia College, and was an inspiration for the establishment of legal education at Columbia.
 Awarded in recognition of outstanding academic achievement by students in each of the three classes.

-A student shall be named a Kent scholar if during an academic year the student has earned at least 15 letter graded law credits toward his or her degree, and in that year either 1) has achieved a grade point average of 3.800, or 2) has received grades all or all but one of which are A+, A, or A- (the exception being no lower than B), and, if the lowest grade is put aside, at least half of which are A or A+.
+A student shall be named a Kent scholar if during an academic year the student has earned at least 15 letter graded law credits toward their degree, and in that year either 1) has achieved a grade point average of 3.800, or 2) has received grades all or all but one of which are A+, A, or A- (the exception being no lower than B), and, if the lowest grade is put aside, at least half of which are A or A+.
 Only law credits are used to calculate honors.
 No one will receive honors for a year which includes a grade of “Incomplete.”

 Harlan Fiske Stone Scholars